 Because there is a limit to how much celery salt you can add to your dish, add it to taste when using it in place of celery flakes.

-Fresh celery contains the same savory, herbal flavor that you get from any other part of the plant.
+Fresh celery contains the same savory, herbal flavor you get from any other part of the plant.
 The fact that fresh celery contains all of its moisture means that it is bulkier.
-Because it has not been dehydrated or ground into flakes, it also has long fibers that may be noticeable in many dishes.
-It has the big benefit of providing both the appearance and flavor of celery.
+Because it has not been dehydrated or ground into flakes.
+It also has long fibers that may be noticeable in many dishes.
+Still, in certain circumstances, using fresh celery may be a viable alternative.